Proposals

 What this does:

-A real number from this kind of pipeline: a meaningful share of proposals that went silent for 30+ days come back to life within 60–90 days after a clean park message.
+A lot of these proposals come back to life two or three months later.
 The buyer remembers the calm tone, not the urgency.

-Day 3: silence.
+Day 3.
+Silence.
 You send the screenshot.
-"Sending this back to the top in case it slipped.
-Happy to walk through any of it."
+"Sending this back to the top in case it slipped."
 No reply.

-Day 7: you send the closed question.
+Day 7.
+You send the yes-or-no question.
 "Quick one — is the May start still in the picture?"
-The owner replies in 11 words: "Yes but waiting on internal sign-off, will know by Friday."
+The owner replies in eleven words: "Yes but waiting on internal sign-off, will know by Friday."

-Move 4 just happened on its own, triggered by Move 3.
-The deal closes 10 days later.
+The Day 21 move just happened on its own, triggered by Day 12.
+The deal closes ten days later.

-The playbook is not a script you execute mechanically.
-It is a sequence that moves the buyer through the friction one micro-action at a time.
+The point is not to follow the steps like a robot.
+The point is to move the buyer through the friction one tiny action at a time.

-Following up on Day 1.
+Following up the next day.
 Sending "any thoughts?"
-24 hours after the proposal trains the buyer that you are anxious.
+24 hours after the proposal teaches the buyer that you are nervous.
 Wait three days minimum.

-Stacking follow-ups in the same channel.
-If you sent the proposal by email, do not pile five emails on top of it.
-Vary the channel — email, then LinkedIn, then a calendar share.
-Each channel gets a fresh attention slot.
+Stacking five emails in the same inbox.
+If you sent the proposal by email, don't pile five more on top of it.
+Switch channels — email, then LinkedIn, then a calendar share.
+Each channel gets a fresh shot at their attention.

-Discounting before the park message.
-If you cut the price on Day 12, you have re-anchored your value.
-Now every future proposal to this client (and every referral they send) is judged against the lower number.
+Cutting the price before the park message.
+Once you discount on silence, you've reset your value.
+Every future proposal to this client (and every referral they send you) is now judged against the lower number.

-Asking open-ended questions.
-"Any updates on your end?" is the worst follow-up sentence in business writing.
-It costs the buyer cognitive energy to answer.
-Always close the question.
+Asking open questions.
+"Any updates on your end?" is the worst sentence in business writing.
+It makes them think.
+They won't.

-Chasing past Day 30 without parking.
-Move 6 does not exist.
-If the park message gets no reply, you are done.
-Going further turns you from a professional into a problem.
+Going past Day 30.
+There is no Day 35.
+If the park message gets nothing back, you're done.
+Going further turns you from a freelancer they want to work with into a problem.

-Most silent proposals are recoverable if you stop reading the silence as rejection.
-The five moves above turn a dead thread into a calm conversation that either closes the deal, parks it cleanly, or kills it fast — and any of those three outcomes is better than spending six weeks refreshing your inbox.
+Most silent proposals come back if you stop reading the silence as "no".
+The five steps above turn a dead thread into a calm conversation that either closes the deal, parks it cleanly, or kills it fast — and any of those three beats six weeks of refreshing your inbox.

 Ready to stand out?